notalltim/nix-proto/README.md

 ### Utilities

-There are a few utilities provides to help using the `mkProtoDerivation` .
+There are a few utilities provides to help with the `mkProtoDerivation` function.
 They can be found under `nix-proto.lib`

 - `overlayToList` - convert the overlay returned from the `generateOverlays'` call to a list
 - `srcFromNamespace` - given a folder structure for a proto filter the given root to allow for multiple apis to be co-located